Kuadrant/authorino/docs/features.md

 Objects resolved at runtime in an [Auth Pipeline](./architecture.md#the-auth-pipeline-aka-enforcing-protection-in-request-time) can be cached "in-memory", and avoided being evaluated again at a subsequent request, until it expires.
 A lookup cache key and a TTL can be set individually for any evaluator config in an AuthConfig.

 Each cache config induces a completely independent cache table (or "cache namespace").
-Consequently, different evaluator configs can use the same cache key and there will be no colision between entries from different evaluators.
+Consequently, different evaluator configs can use the same cache key and there will be no collision between entries from different evaluators.

 E.g.: